Hruday2111/byteSlayers/README.md

-# byteSlayers P2P Chat Application
+# P2P Chat Application by byteSlayers

 A peer-to-peer chat application built with Python that enables direct communication between users across a network.
 Features a simple command-line interface and supports both local testing and network deployment.
 The application also handles the bonus question effectively.